-VoxCommando offers many options that determine the way the program works, how commands are spoken, and also how VC interfaces with other software, such as XBMC.
+VoxCommando offers many options that determine the way the program works, how commands can be spoken, and also how VC interfaces with other utilities such as your email.

 Options are broken up into different tabs.

 - 1.3 Prefix Mode

 - 1.4 Language Settings